A High Tea tradition is something special (especially for a birdthday), and homemade cream scones are essential to the experience

 - extra cream for brushing on top

-- Turbinado coarse sugar to sprinkle on top (like Sugar in the Raw)
+- coarse sugar , to sprinkle on top

-- In a large bowl, stand mixer, or food processor, combine the flour, baking powder, salt, and sugar.
-Add butter and mix until coarse, pea-sized crumbs appear.
+- In a large bowl, combine the flour, baking powder, salt, and sugar.
+Add butter and mix using a pastry cutter, two forks, or even your hands, until coarse, pea-sized crumbs appear.

 - Mix the cream and egg together in a small bowl.
 Slowly add the cream mixture to the flour mixture and mix until the dough just holds together (here you have to be flexible about the amount of cream to add as the actual amount will depend on the humidity of the day).
 Squeeze a small amount of dough between your fingers and if it is very crumbly, add more cream, 1 tablespoon at a time (2 tablespoons maximum).
 If the dough is too wet, you can knead in more flour when you turn out the dough.
 Remember, do not over mix the dough (you want to keep that butter cold and separate from the flour).